-For each step, see below for detail and related links.
+For each step, see below for detail.

 1- Complete the prerequisite, which is one semester-long teaching and learning course.
 Delta’s Effective Teaching with Technology, The College Classroom, Diversity in the College Classroom, Instructional Materials Development, and Informal Education courses all fulfill this requirement.
 Online courses through CIRTL also may satisfy this requirement.
 The coursework can be in-progress when you apply for the internship program.